-Kyōto is for Japanese the city that most clearly symbolizes traditional Japan.
+Kyōto is for Japanese the city that most clearly symbolises traditional Japan.
 If a place has that feeling of being from a past age, it is often referred to as a “little Kyōto”.
 With the present population trends, that character should survive in this city.
-The population seems to have peaked at just less than 1.5 million people, although the number of households in the city is still increasing, as the average family size continues to drop.
+The population seems to have peaked at just less than 1.5 million people, although the number of households in the town is still increasing, as the average family size continues to drop.
 As for most cities in Japan, the number of old people has increased dramatically at the expense of the younger population.

 How these changes will affect the character of Kyōto remains to be seen.
-However, with seventeen world heritage sites within the city, changes will be few and its essential nature will be preserved.
+However, with seventeen world heritage sites within the city, changes will be few, and its essential nature will be preserved.
 Kyōto is already a mix of ancient and modern, as the beauty of the ancient temples and castles mixes with a modern, busy city – the architecture of which is not always to the same standards.
-A cafe culture has existed for some time, and there are plenty of small coffee shops and tearooms for a break.
+Cafe culture has existed for some time, and there are plenty of small coffee shops and tearooms for a break.

 Coming from within Japan, Kyōto is easily reachable by JR and other lines.
-From anywhere in the north of Japan, you will probably have to come via Nagoya.
+From anywhere in the north of Japan, you will probably have to go via Nagoya.
 From the west, if you are on the Japan Sea coast, it may be necessary to come through Tottori-Okayama-Ōsaka; from the southern coast, you should probably come through Ōsaka.

 Things to see

 The shrine is dedicated to Emperor Kammu (桓武天皇 Kanmu-tennō, 737-806) who first made Kyōto the Imperial Capital, and to the father of the Meiji Emperor, Emperor Komei who was the last to have permanent residence in Kyōto.
-The temple is approached through huge torii, which were constructed in 1929 and stand 24 metres high.
-The main part of the complex is the Otenmon (応天門, Divine Gate), a two-story structure; the East Hall and West Hall; the Byakko-ro and Soryu-ro (White Tiger and Blue Dragon) towers, and then the honden (本殿, main sanctuary, where the spirits of the emperors are supposed to reside) behind the Daigokuden.
+The temple is approached through colossal torii, which were constructed in 1929 and stood 24 metres high.
+The central part of the complex is the Otenmon (応天門, Divine Gate), a two-story structure; the East Hall and West Hall; the Byakko-ro and Soryu-ro (White Tiger and Blue Dragon) towers, and then the honden (本殿, main sanctuary, where the spirits of the emperors are supposed to reside) behind the Daigokuden.

 The gardens of the Heian Shrine cover over 30,000 square meters and include plants imported from Europe, although the overall effect is designed to represent the spirit of the Heian period.

-Perhaps the most famous Zen temple in the world, Nanzen-ji (南禅寺) is the home of Rinzai zen, a major Zen Buddhist sect.
+Perhaps the most famous Zen temple in the world, Nanzen-ji (南禅寺) is the home of Rinzai Zen, a dominant Zen Buddhist sect.
 The temple consists of a palace donated to the sect by the retired Emperor Kameyama (亀山天皇 Kameyama-tennō, 1249-1305) in 1290 in reward for an exorcism conducted by the Zen monk Fumon.
 The emperor also became a student of Fumon, and eventually gave his whole palace to the sect.
 The buildings of Nanzen-ji were burnt down several times, sometimes by accident and sometimes by jealous rivals, and also suffered in the civil strife of the Ōnin Wars.

 Nanzen-ji has been blessed with many patrons, and among those who donated grounds, buildings and the like are Toyotomi Hideyoshi, Tokugawa Ieyasu, and several emperors.
 This support vanished with the rise to prominence of Shintō after the Meiji Restoration, and Nanzen-ji was reduced to a fraction of its size when at its peak.
 There is still much to see, however.
 The main entrance is the San-mon (三門 or 山門, Mountain Gate) or Tenkanoryu-mon (Dragon Gate), one of the largest in Japan.
-The upper floor has a marvellous painted ceiling.
+The upper floor has a spectacular painted ceiling.

 UNESCO World Heritage Sites

 The date Kamigamo Shrine (上賀茂神社 Kamigamo-jinja) was established is unknown, but since it and Kamomioya-jinja were sponsored by the Heian imperial court, it must at least predate the eighth century.
 The two main buildings are National Treasures.
-While both were rebuilt in 1863, the arrangement of the buildings was set out in the eleventh century.
+While both were rebuilt in 1863, the arrangement of the structures was set out in the eleventh century.

 Open: all year round, 09:30-16:30.
 Admission: 500 JPY donation; Google Maps (Kamigamo Shrine)